xy-nyxy/AnotherEternity/README.md

 ### What is the current status about the theme?

-> Current status: changing the scripts and making the workarounds for files, adding imports and recreating every file
+> Current status: Working on bug fixes, adding new features and solving problems.